nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 336
 00:20:58,855 --> 00:21:03,820
-[SPEAKER_05]: So the client folks know to contact you.
+[SPEAKER_05]: So you, so the client folks know to contact you.

 337
 00:21:03,800 --> 00:21:06,892